gulf/gulf/README.md

 ![Gulf stream (Public domain)](https://upload.wikimedia.org/wikipedia/commons/1/19/Golfstrom.jpg)

-**Notice: This is the master branch and has the upcominging changes for v5.x, to find the docs for v4.x go to [stable](https://github.com/gulf/gulf/tree/stable)!**

 ## Background
 This project evolved from my determination to replace Etherpad with something better.
 Gulf was the smallest core of code that I felt comfortable extracting out of my prototypes.
 Unfortunately, I took a lot of detours before I could finish "something better" and eventually discovered something better than OT itself: CRDT.
 Gulf is thus relic, of sorts.